Andrew Goudelock: Fenerbahçe Ülker (2014–2015)

 On June 17, 2015, Fenerbahçe's team manager, Ömer Onan, confirmed that Goudelock would not play for the Turkish team in the next season.
 Goudelock later stated to the media that he had personally wanted to stay with Fenerbahçe, and play with them in the next season, but that the team did not want him back, and declined to pick up the option for another year in his contract.

 Xinjiang Flying Tigers (2015–2016)

 On July 14, 2015, Goudelock signed with Xinjiang Flying Tigers of China for the 2015–16 CBA season.
 In 35 games, he averaged 22.1 points per game.

 Houston Rockets (2016)

 On March 9, 2016, Goudelock signed with the Houston Rockets.
 Three days later, he made his debut with the Rockets in a 125–109 loss to the Charlotte Hornets, recording two points and one steal in five minutes.
 On July 9, 2016, Goudelock was waived by the Rockets.

 Maccabi Tel Aviv (2016–2017)

 On August 2, 2016, Goudelock signed with Israeli club Maccabi Tel Aviv for the 2016–17 season.
-Goudelock helped Maccabi to win the 2017 Israeli State Cup.
+He helped Maccabi to win the 2017 Israeli State Cup.